OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

     4. You will need to re-register this change once you have saved the file.
 In Excel, select **Insert > Add-ins > My Add-ins**.
 This will bring up a list of available add-ins.
 Under “Developer Add-ins" you will see your add-in, under the name “Excel Custom Function.”
 Select it to register it.

     5. In cell B1, run the function `=CONTOSO.STOCKPRICE("MSFT")`.
-It should show you the stock price for one share of Microsoft stock right now.
+It should show you the current stock price for one share of Microsoft stock.

 ## Create a streaming asynchronous custom function